alxdavids/ourbbg/content/post/january-2008.md

 and Matt Oakley (the captain) go.
 At the start of the season, Oakley and Howard were seen as two of the most critical parts of any success that Derby may enjoy.
-Eminently, both had become too intertwined with the club's failure, and were deemed dispensable.
+Eminently, both had become too intertwined with the club's failure and were assumed to be dispensable.

 Looking marginally closer at the details, there seemed to be very little evidence that Jewell had any idea what he was looking for.
 From a